|

 Mother

-"Tom?
-Tom.
-You still have your clothes and shoes on, Tom.
-Take them off now and slip into that caftan I laid out for you.
-Tom?"
 He lost his futile fight with the tiny white pill; it was easier to give in this time; each time it seemed easier.
 He sat up, rotated to the right, let his legs drop to the floor, bent at the waist, untied his shoes, removed them and his socks, stood up, undid his belt, let his pants drop to the floor, removed his shirt, tossed it into the chair nearby, grabbed the caftan, let it drop down over his body, turned, bent, lifted the covering, crawled in, slid to the middle, pulled the cover up around his throat and held its edge in both hands.
-"Good night, my dear.
-Don't worry about the mess.
-Mommy will get it for you.
-Sweet dreams."

 --- 30 ---